 – Centrally located and easily accessible primary and secondary wiring, circuit breaker panels, fuse blocks and system components to enable quick diagnosis, troubleshooting and repair in the unlikely event of a problem

-There are three ways to provide electrical power to the XV-LTS:
+There are three ways to provide electrical power to the LTS:

 2. Running the engine – 3,700 watts while driving or when idling the engine in camp